The Next Rembrandt

 The idea was to use technology to bring back to live the most famous Dutch painter of all times: Rembrandt Van Rijn.

-The ambition was to ‘teach’ a computer to paint like him by using deep learning algorithms and face recognition software to gather data from Rembrandt’s body of work.
+Our ambition was to ‘teach’ a computer to paint like Rembrandt by using deep learning algorithms and face recognition software to gather data from the artist's body of work.

 Created out of 14 layers of 3d printed paint, and consisting of over 148 million pixels based on 168,263 painting fragments from all 346 of Rembrandt's paintings, the resulting work was presented in Amsterdam on the 5th of May 2016.